clintonboys/clintonboys.github.io/emma-chisit/index.md

 19/4/05: Read about some models that have similar ideas to mine; in particular the [strong transition model](http://www.electoralcalculus.co.uk/strongmodel.html) used by the may2015.co.uk site.

 20/4/05: Coded up a first draft of a runoff simulator.
+Incorporated some more poll data courtesy of William Bowe into the model.

+28/4/05: Incorporated the last of William Bowe's poll data.
+Translated old R code for clustering to Python.

 **Where can I see the source code?**